Seed potatoes (updated 16 July 2019)

 Sprouting: 20% of tubers may have sprouts upon arrival which should not exceed 15 mm.

 Treatments: consignments should be treated with an agricultural fungicide.
-The label must include the name of the fungicide used.
+The label must include the name of the fungicide used, in addition to species, variety, class, size, net weight, origin, production year, grower numbers and bagging date.

 Packaging: new, clean Hessian bags, 25 or 50 kg each.
 If pallets should be treated and certified.